Skip to content

 • It’s possible to arrange a trip without any tour operator.
 However, you might consider hiring a local driver to get you to the most remote places.
 Most yurt camps are so isolated that only local people know about them.

-• Unlike Kazakhstan, Kyrgyzstan doesn’t have many natural resources, and generally speaking, the country is not as developed as its gigantic neighbour.
+• Unlike Kazakhstan, Kyrgyzstan doesn’t have many natural resources, and generally speaking, the country is not as developed as its gigantic neighbor.
 Even in Bishkek’s capital, you’ll find plenty of unpaved roads.
 The only abundant resource is water; I believe this might play an important role in the country’s future development.

 • The majestic Tien Shan (Heavenly Mountains) range occupies the greater part of the area, and 90% of the country stands above 1.500m, with 71% above 2.000m.
 So even in summer, it can be quite cold, especially cloudy.